daemonraco/drtools/docs/generator.md

 Options:
   -f, --force            in case the destination file exists, this option forces its replacement.
+  -k, --koa              creates a template for configurations using KoaJS.
   -s, --suffix [suffix]  suffix to use when generating a file (default: 'middleware').
   --test-run             does almost everything except actually generate files.
   -h, --help             output usage information